Your application journey

 Your application will be received by the Department of Education and Training and then reviewed by academic staff to verify whether you meet the basic selection criteria.
 If your references have not been received at this point, you will be asked to follow them up and/or provide other information.

 Most, but not all, of our courses require an interview at The Tavistock Centre and you will be informed in good time of when this will be, and who you will be meeting.
 In most cases, you will be able to select a date and time that is convenient for you.
 Some courses have individual interviews, some have panel interviews and some courses have both.
-In exceptional circumstances, Skype interviews can be conducted.
+Online interviews can be conducted in exceptional circumstances, or if the course is fully online in delivery.

 All interviews are conducted in accordance to the Trust’s strict Admissions Policy criteria.
 If you require any assistance due to a disability, please let us know.
 Full information regarding support for disabled applicants and students can be found here.